-Our ongoing work to protect consumers includes issuing, and monitoring compliance with licences that allow gas, electricity and water companies to operate in Northern Ireland.
+Our ongoing work to protect consumers includes issuing, and monitoring compliance with, licences that allow gas, electricity and water companies to operate in Northern Ireland.
 We have also put in place codes of practice relating to consumer protection.
 Over recent times we have seen a significant increase in the number of regulatory appeals, complaints and disputes which require us to allocate a significant amount of staff time to address.

-NI Water continues to improve its relative efficiency and builds on the improvements that have been made.
-However public funding for NI Water that does not meet identified investment need will negatively impact on the delivery of services and outputs going forward.
+NI Water continues to improve its relative efficiency and builds on the improvements that have been made and we will conclude our price control review for NI Water.
+However public funding for NI Water that does not meet identified investment need may negatively impact on the delivery of services and outputs going forward.

 As we work within policy frameworks established by DfE (for energy) and DfI (for water), we help these departments by providing regulatory support and carrying out analysis.
 We also have previously supported, where necessary, the Assembly's Economy and Infrastructure committees and frequently provided evidence to meetings of these committees.
-Should there be a return to a devolved Assembly in 2020, it would again offer opportunities for us to engage and inform those locally elected bodies.
 Finally, we also operate the Northern Ireland Sustainable Energy Programme (NISEP).

-As a non-ministerial government department we are also focused on communicating with and involving industry, voluntary organisations and the public.
+As a non-ministerial government department we also are focused on communicating with and involving industry, voluntary organisations and the public.
 This includes regular meetings and hosting forums (for example, the Renewables Grid Liaison Group).
 We try to promote the use of clear and upfront communications.
 We also comply with a range of finance, HR, accountability and communications related reporting requirements.

 Finally, we regularly respond to correspondence and requests for information from people and organisations (including those relating to Freedom of Information).